winitzki/scall/tutorial/programming_dhall.md

 let FreeMonoid = List
 ```

-We will be able to show that the type constructors `FreeSemigroup` and `FreeMonoid` belong to the typeclass  `FreeFMTypeclass` if we define the structure functors `P` appropriately.
+To show that the type constructors `FreeSemigroup` and `FreeMonoid` belong to the typeclass  `FreeFMTypeclass`, the first step is to   define the structure functors `P` appropriately.

 For the semigroup, the `append` operation has type `t → t → t`.
 We need to rewrite this type equivalently in the form `P t → t` using a suitable structure functor `P`.
-Note that we can uncurry the function type `t → t → t`, producing an equivalent type:
+Note that we can uncurry the function type `t → t → t`, producing an equivalent type `Pair t t → t`.

-`t → t → t  ≅  Pair t t → t`

 So, we define `P t = Pair t t` as the structure functor for `Semigroup`.
 The free typeclass instance is formulated as: